 This was my area of biggest change.
-I went from running about 5-6 days per week to two.
+I went from running 6-7 days per week to three.

 During the weeks of the season, each followed a general workout template – though the total distance, speed & quality volume of each day was determined by where in the season that week fell.

 The template is 1 long quality run of around 18-22 miles and 2 medium quality runs of around 10-15 miles.
 I would do no training on the other days but as much physical activity as normal life could allow for, which included bike commuting, walking to the park with my kids, etc. Note that even though that is only three days of running, I was still able to hit 50 mile weeks due to the high volume.